 - Starter supply of ROYAL CANINE Puppy Food

-- A lifetime of support from lABRADOODLE BY CUCCIOLINI pertaining to questions you might have regarding your CUCCIOLINI PUPPY
+- A lifetime of support from LABRADOODLE BY CUCCIOLINI about questions you might have regarding your CUCCIOLINI PUPPY

 - Collar, Leash, Bandana

-- Crate training (we begin crate training at 6 weeks)
+- Crate training (we begin crate training at six weeks)

 - Human and canine socialization

 So you’ve got a new Labradoodle puppy.
 How wonderful!
 It’s important to remember that puppies are like children and need attention and monitoring.
 So if no one is going to be home to help train your Puppy, you shouldn’t get one.

 The first day with your new Labradoodle Puppy can be overwhelming for the family and Puppy.
 Take the time to ensure your puppy bonds with all family members.
 Puppy training is vital and needs to start on day one; this will help to create a positive bond.

 Taking the following steps will ensure your Labradoodle puppy will feel comfortable within his new home:

 - Introduction with family members is crucial on day one, so Puppy gets to meet everyone.